-Many hi-tech companies that I have spoken with over the last couple of years have struggled to clarify this question, and almost all say that they fall into the ‘D’ category.
+Many hi-tech companies that we have spoken with over the years have struggled to clarify this question, and almost all say that they fall into the D category.
 Where many say,

 we’re not a University.

-However, upon closer examination, it would appear that many companies are actually engaged in ‘applied research’ activities but don’t even realise it or like advertising the fact for political reasons.
-From my experience, research activities can be broken up into two distinct categories:
+However, upon closer examination, it would appear that many companies are actually engaged in applied research activities but don’t even realise it or don’t like advertising it.
+From our experience, research activities can be broken up into two distinct categories:

 How do they do it?

-Perhaps the most precarious aspect of applied research is that the company turns into a playground, whereby developers lose focus of the big picture and only focus on the interesting aspects of the development.
-From my experience, getting clear and realistic customer requirements and then coming up with a careful plan, led by experienced developers is the only way of reaching a successful conclusion.
+From our experience, getting clear and realistic customer requirements and then coming up with a careful plan, led by experienced developers is the only way of reaching a successful conclusion.

 R, D, or both ?